luapower/luapower-all/ui.md

 	tags = 'blue',        --add a tag for styling
 }

---style blue buttons for mouse over when no buttons are pressed. ui:style('button blue :hot !:active', {
+--style blue buttons for when mouse is over and no buttons are pressed. ui:style('button blue :hot !:active', {
 	background_color = '#66f', --make the background blue
 })